 Hours of operation

-ERCOT operates the hardware and software environment related to the applications of this service 24/7, subject to scheduled maintenance windows.
+ERCOT operates the hardware and software environment supporting the applications of this service 24 x 7, subject to scheduled maintenance windows.
 IT Operations supports these systems in Real Time, 24 x 7.

 Availability Targets

 ERCOT targets IT Applications to be available at least 99% of the time outside of scheduled maintenance and release windows.
 The exception is MPIM, which is targeted to be available 95% of the time.